 Develop Strong Bonds with Your Teens

 Expressing love and support and building strong ties with your children significantly and directly affects their psychological well-being.
-A study published the journal European Child and Adolescent Psychiatry revealed that positive parent-child relationships can build children’s emotional and behavioral strength.
+A study published by the journal European Child and Adolescent Psychiatry revealed that positive parent-child relationships can build children’s emotional and behavioral strength.

 Adolescence is a difficult and stressful period.
 Teens often face many physical changes and social pressures teens must during this time.
 Given these challenges, teens need security and support at this time more than ever.

-Note that being caring and supportive does not mean you should try to prevent arguments agreeing to everything that your children demand.
+Note that being caring and supportive does not mean you should try to prevent arguments by agreeing to everything that your children demand.
 Showing support includes employing discipline and setting certain standards of behavior, as these practices provide a semblance of consistency.

 Expressing your affection, learning to listen, celebrating accomplishments, and spending regular quality time with your teens are just some of the simple yet effective ways to nurture your relationship.
 Ultimately, the key is to let your children fully understand that you are always available whenever they need you.